jcostaa1/jcostaa1/README.md

 I’m so interested in <b>data engineering, data analysis, data science</b> and <b>data things</b>.

-Here is only Python, R and (almost) everything about data... 📊 BTW, I'm graduated in System Analysis and Development and currently, I'm studying Data Science and Analytics at USP.
+Here is only Python, R and (almost) everything about data (and a little bit of Java)... 📊 BTW, I'm graduated in System Analysis and Development and currently, I'm studying Data Science and Analytics at USP.

 So appreciated for tech things, I'm will <i>trying to learn</i> day by day... 🦾